dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 The type `rune` is an synonym for `int32` and conventionally indicates that a value is a Unicode code point.
 The two names may be used interchangeably.
 Similarly, the type `byte` is an synonym for `uint8`, and emphasizes that the value is a piece of raw data rather than a small numeric quantity.

 Finally, there is an unsigned integer type `uintptr`, whose width is not specified but is sufficient to hold all the bits of a pointer value.
 The `uintptr` type is used only for low-level programming, such as at the boundary of a Go program with a C library or an operating system.
-We’ll see examples of this when we deal with the unsafe package in Chapter 13.
+We'll see examples of this when we deal with the unsafe package in Chapter 13.

 Regardless of their size, `int`, `uint`, and `uintptr` are different types from their explicitly sized siblings.
 Thus `int` is not the same type as `int32`, even if the natural size of integers is 32 bits, and an explicit conversion is required to use an `int` value where an `int32` is needed, and vice versa.

 Signed numbers are represented in *Two's-complement* [*0*](https://www.youtube.com/watch?v=lKTsv6iVxV4&t=188s) [*1*](https://www.reddit.com/r/compsci/comments/26jnqu/im_having_trouble_understanding_twos_compliment/) [*2*](https://stackoverflow.com/a/1049880/7687024)  form, in which the high-order bit is reserved for the sign of the number and the range of values of an *n*-bit number is from $−2^{n−1}$ to $2^{n−1}−1$.
 Unsigned integers use the full range of bits for non-negative values and thus have the range 0 to $2^n−1$.
 For instance, the range of `int8` is −128 to 127, whereas the range of `uint8` is 0 to 255.

-Go’s binary [operators](https://golang.org/ref/spec#Operators) for arithmetic, logic, and comparison are listed here in order of decreasing precedence:
+Go's binary [operators](https://golang.org/ref/spec#Operators) for arithmetic, logic, and comparison are listed here in order of decreasing precedence:
 ```
   *    /    %    <<    >>    &    &^
   +    -    |    ^